ASN Aircraft accident Douglas C-47A-1-DL (DC-3) 42-23302 Richmond Central Airport, VA

 MSN: 9164

-Engines: 2 Pratt & Whitney R-1830-92
+Engine model:Pratt & Whitney R-1830-92

-Crew:Fatalities: 1 / Occupants: 4
+Fatalities:Fatalities: 1 / Occupants: 4

-Location:Richmond Central Airport, VA ( United States of America)
+Location:Richmond Central Airport, VA - United States of America

-Phase: Taxi (TXI)
+Phase: Taxi

 Nature:Military

-Departure airport:Laurinburg-Maxton AAB, NC (MXE/KMEB), United States of America
+Departure airport:Laurinburg-Maxton AAB, NC (MXE/KMEB)

-Destination airport:Richmond Army Air Base, VA (RIC/KRIC), United States of America
+Destination airport:Richmond Army Air Base, VA (RIC/KRIC)

 Narrative: